-From puberty onwards, feminine hygiene is a big deal.
-And not just because of your periods.
+From puberty onwards, feminine hygiene is really important.
+And not just because of your periods

 It’s also because you start sweating way more than before, and the sweat has a stronger odour.
 Keeping the underarm and genital areas clean means smelling fresh and feeling comfortable.